mdn/curriculum/curriculum/2-core/3-scripting/6-14-javascript-libraries-and-frameworks-introduction.md

   - A library tends to be unopinionated about how you work with it in your codebase, whereas a framework tends to enforce a specific coding style and control flow.

+- Why should you learn frameworks?

+  - They can provide a lot of functionality and save you a lot of time.

+  - A lot of companies use popular frameworks such as React or Angular to write their applications, therefore a lot of jobs list frameworks as requirements for applicants to have.

 - Why is a framework not always the right choice?
 A framework:

   - can easily be overkill for a small project — you might be better off writing a few lines of vanilla JavaScript to solve the problem, or using a tailored library.